bfemiano/song_plays_workshop_tutorial/VM_Setup.md

 1. `wget https://github.com/bfemiano/song_plays_workshop_tutorial/blob/master/song_plays_tutorial.json`
 2. `vagrant box add song_plays_tutorial.json`
-3. `vagrant init bfemiano/song_plays_tutorial`
+3. Choose a directory on your local machine to be your workspace location.
+Change to this directory and run `vagrant init bfemiano/song_plays_tutorial`
-4. add the below lines to VagrantFile on the line right below the config.vm.box config.
+4. Add the below lines to VagrantFile on the line right below the config.vm.box config.
 ```
 config.ssh.username="student"
 config.ssh.password="password"